How to Overcome the 3 Biggest Marketing Challenges Facing the Financial Industry

 1. Customer experiences

 Data analytics allows institutions to understand how customers interact with their services – providing the basis for a more personalized journey and continued improvements that reflect changing behaviors.
+Tools like heatmaps, session replay, along with behavioral experience data have proved pivotal in efforts dedicated to perfecting online customer experiences.

 2. Distribution of services